 One of the more common uses of a life insurance payout is to help cover the costs of a funeral – which can be very expensive.

-The cost of a funeral can vary tremendously but it has been estimated that the most basic of funerals will cost nearly £2,000.
+The cost of a funeral can vary tremendously but the SunLife Cost of Dying Report 2020 has suggested that even the most basic of funerals will cost in the region of £1,600.

-However, with the rise of ‘disbursement costs’, which are fees that are paid to third parties by the funeral director on the client’s behalf (for example, burial or cremation fees) it is common for the total expense of a funeral to be much higher than this with the average cost being over £4,000.
+However, with the rise of ‘disbursement costs’, which are fees that are paid to third parties by the funeral director on the client’s behalf (for example, burial or cremation fees), it is common for the total expense of a funeral to be much higher than this with the average cost coming in at around £4,400.

-There are elements to a funeral which have to be paid for but there are also elements which are very much optional.
+There are elements to a funeral which have to be paid for (such as a death certificate), but there are also elements which are very much optional.
 If you are arranging a funeral, you should think carefully about the optional costs, and only commit to what you can afford.

 Below is a breakdown of funeral components and whether they are essential or optional: